kudulab/public-blog/src/content/posts/2023-1-terraform-license-change.md

 There are **many similar stories** that come to mind.
 Let's take [Hudson](https://en.wikipedia.org/wiki/Hudson_(software)) as one example.
 Hudson was a Continuous Integration tool.
 Then, Hudson was trademarked and this has lead to the creation of an open-source fork of Hudson.
 (There is a dispute on which one was fork of which).
 That fork is [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)), which continues to be a widely-known and used CI tool, while Hudson is rarely mentioned anymore.
 Another interesting story about handling a similar problem in a different way is about [Docker and Moby](https://thenewstack.io/what-is-the-moby-project/).

-Time will tell whether the OpenTF manifesto succeeds and Terraform becomes back again open-source, or whether we will need to embrace the new reality after the warm 9 years.
+Time will tell whether the OpenTofu manifesto succeeds and Terraform becomes back again open-source, or whether we will need to embrace the new reality after the warm 9 years.

 ![Google search result of Jenkins CICD](/images/2023-1-jenkins.png)